apstanisic/zmaj/packages/docs/docs/getting-started.md

 Zmaj uses database tables directly without creating proprietary abstraction.
 That means that your collection in Zmaj looks the same as table in your database.
-When you create field in Zmaj, that same field will exists as a column, and vice versa.
+When you create field in Zmaj, that same field will exist as a column, and vice versa.
 Every relation is backed by foreign key, so you can be sure that there won't be any invalid values.
 This allows you to use Zmaj as much or as little as you want.
 You can have custom API to serve your frontend, and use Zmaj as an internal admin panel replacement.